About Podiatric Medicine

 Podiatric physicians specialize in a variety of areas, ranging from primary care to sports medicine.
 Clinical venues include solo or group practice, hospitals, faculties of schools of medicine and nursing, the Armed Forces, Veterans’ Affairs, and the U.S. Public Health Service.

 Barry University's School of Podiatric Medicine and Surgery offers you the opportunity to earn a Doctor of Podiatric Medicine (DPM) degree in four years.
-With a DPM, you are certified as a practitioner of podiatric medicine and become eligible to enter post-graduate residency training in podiatric medicine.
+With a DPM, you are certified as a post-graduate residency training in podiatric medicine.
 Barry’s program offers you some unique advantages; we invite you to explore our website further as you consider a career in podiatric medicine-- one of the most exciting and in-demand fields of medicine.